-Our mission

-Investec is a distinctive bank and wealth manager, driven by commitment to our purpose, values, core philosophies and culture.
+Our mission Investec is a distinctive bank and wealth manager, driven by commitment to our purpose, values, core philosophies and culture.
 We deliver exceptional service to our clients in the areas of banking and wealth management, striving to create long-term value for all of our stakeholders and contributing meaningfully to our people, communities and the planet.

-Our distinction

-The Investec distinction is embodied in our entrepreneurial culture, supported by a strong risk management discipline, client-centric approach and an ability to be nimble, flexible and innovative.
+Our distinction The Investec distinction is embodied in our entrepreneurial culture, supported by a strong risk management discipline, client-centric approach and an ability to be nimble, flexible and innovative.
 We do not seek to be all things to all people.
 Our aim is to build well defined, value-adding businesses focused on serving the needs of select market niches where we can compete effectively and build scale and relevance.
 Our unique positioning is reflected in our iconic brand, our high-touch and high-tech approach and our positive contribution to society, macro-economic stability and the environment.
 Ours is a culture that values purposeful thinking and stimulates extraordinary performance.
 We take pride in the strength of our leadership team and our people are empowered and committed to our values and culture.

-Our philosophies

-Single organisation

-Meritocracy

-Focused businesses

-Differentiated, yet integrated

-Material employee ownership

-Creating an environment that stimulates extraordinary performance

-Our values

-Deep client partnerships, built on trust and Out of the Ordinary service, are the bedrock of our business

-We uphold cast-iron integrity in all our dealings, consistently displaying moral strength

-We seek creative, talented people with passion, energy and stamina, who collaborate unselfishly

-We thrive on change and challenge the status quo with courage, constantly innovating and adapting to an ever-changing world

-We believe in open and honest dialogue to test decisions, seek consensus and accept responsibility

-We pursue diversity and strive to create an environment in which everyone an bring their whole selves

-We show care for people, support our colleagues and respect the dignity and worth of the individual

-We are committed to living in society, not off it, contributing meaningfully to the communities in which we operate

-We embrace our responsibility to the environment and the well-being of our planet

-We trust our people to exercise their judgement, promoting entrepreneurial flair and freedom to operate with risk consciousness and unwavering adherence to our values
+Our Single organisation philosophies Meritocracy Focused businesses Differentiated, yet integrated Material employee ownership Creating an environment that stimulates extraordinary performance Our values Deep client partnerships, built on trust and out-of-the-ordinary service, are the bedrock of our business We are dedicated to building meaningful relationships with all our stakeholders We uphold cast-iron integrity in all we do We are committed to living in society, not off it We embrace our responsibility to the environment We thrive on change and challenge convention with courage, constantly adapting to an ever-changing world We believe in open and honest dialogue to test decisions, seek consensus and accept responsibility We trust our people to exercise their judgement, promoting entrepreneurial flair and freedom to operate within the context of prudent risk parameters and unwavering adherence to our values We embrace diversity in a deeply caring organisation in which everyone can bring their whole selves